Bedford Athletic: History

 A titanic struggle for promotion in season 2005–06 saw the Ath eventually finish second to Rugby Lions despite only losing three matches and then lose the promotion play-off in extra time to West Park St. Helens 24–17.
 In 2006–07 despite doing the double over league champions Luton, Ath found themselves dragged into a relegation battle.
 Eventually Ath won two of their last three games and drew the final fixture at home to Scunthorpe to ensure survival, albeit on points difference.
 This was a freakish league season as ten wins and one draw out of twenty-two matches would normally deliver a comfortable mid-table position.

 In its centenary season the club once again experienced mixed fortunes with a last day victory at Scunthorpe securing survival.
 The Colts XV beat Ampthill 14–13 in the Bedfordshire Cup Final.
-The centenary season ended with a superb celebration game against a Penguin International XV which featured players such as Scottish International Craig Joiner and Bedford Blues stalwarts Matt Allen and Jon Phillips.
-Although the Ath went down 67–41 the match was a fitting tribute to the fun and enjoyment that the club has provided to its members in its first 100 years.
+The centenary season ended with a celebration game against a Penguin International XV which featured players such as Scottish International Craig Joiner and Bedford Blues stalwarts Matt Allen and Jon Phillips.
+Although the Ath went down 67–41 the match was a tribute to the fun and enjoyment that the club has provided to its members in its first 100 years.

 Since the Centenary season the club has faced something of a struggle as it looks to re-establish itself amongst its peers in the East Midlands.
-In season 2008–09, four victories out of 22 meant a bottom placed finish in Midlands One.
+In season 2008–09, four victories out of 22 meant a bottom-placed finish in Midlands One.
 However a tremendous fightback in a final day 36–31 victory over Malvern ensured that under the RFU league re-organisation the club retained its status in the new National 3 Midlands.
-This however proved to be something of a poisoned chalice as the club lost all 26 league games in season 2009–10 and returned to level 6 rugby in Midlands One East where it probably should have been 12 months previously.
-The season was not all negative as a revived colts team led by Duncan Woodhead and Dave Albone reached the quarter-finals of the National Colts Cup, losing to eventual winners Bedford Blues.
-They also became East Midlands champions for the first time ever defeating Leighton Buzzard 31–29 in the league final.
+This however proved to be something of a brief escape as the club lost all 26 league games in season 2009–10 and returned to level 6 rugby in Midlands One East where it very nearly escaped 12 months previously.
+The season was not all negative as a revived Colts team led by Duncan Woodhead and Dave Albone reached the quarter-finals of the National Colts Cup, losing to eventual winners Bedford Blues.
+They also became East Midlands champions for the first time ever, defeating Leighton Buzzard 31–29 in the league final.